unhing3d/GPTDiscordBot/README.md

    - Read Message History
    - Use Slash Commands (optional)
 4. Copy the generated invite link
-5. Open it in your browser and authorize the bot to join your server
+5. Open it in your browser and authorise the bot to join your server

 Setting It Up on Replit: